DataResponsibly/RAI_Site.github.io/_pages/nairr.md

         {% include figure.html path="assets/img/people/nairr/Ilkay Altintas.jpg" class="img-fluid " nairr-people=true %}
       </td>
       <td>
-        <p style="font-weight: bold; font-size: 1.1em;"> Ilkay Altintaş, Ph.D.— Research Scientist, University of California </p> <p>İlkay Altıntaş is a Research Scientist at the University of California San Diego, Chief Data Science Officer of the San Diego Supercomputer Center as well as a Founding Fellow of the Halıcıoğlu Data Science Institute.
+        <p style="font-weight: bold; font-size: 1.1em;"> Ilkay Altintaş — Research Scientist, University of California </p> <p>İlkay Altıntaş is a Research Scientist at the University of California San Diego, Chief Data Science Officer of the San Diego Supercomputer Center as well as a Founding Fellow of the Halıcıoğlu Data Science Institute.
 She is the Founding Director of the Workflows for Data Science (WorDS) Center of Excellence and the WIFIRE Lab.
         <br>
         <a href="https://words.sdsc.edu/ilkay/">Institutional Website</a></p>
       </td>